- Candid Collab

 From Idea to Execution

-Don’t just start planning your content.
-You need to define your goals first.
+The best place to start is not to dive straight into planning your content.
+First, clearly define your goals and context, as this will determine what content you produce.
 What does your business stand for?
 What do you want to talk to your audience about?
 Where do you want to see the most growth?
-Other goals include:
+Other common content creation goals include:

 Increasing website traffic